-Smart passive and active job seekers use keywords to help recruiters find them in applicant tracking systems, on job boards, and on LinkedIn.
+Smart job seekers use resume keywords to help recruiters find them in applicant tracking systems and on job boards.

-The problem is, many people don’t stop to think about the possibility that there might be more than one version of a resume keyword.
+The problem is, many people don’t stop to think about the possibility there might be more than one version of a keyword.

 Consider the words I’ve written so far in this post: